JackHack96/logic-synthesis/README.md

 > AUR ...

-## SIS
+## SIS/MVSIS/BALM

 The repo contains SIS 1.4, an unofficial release of SIS, the logic synthesis system from UC Berkeley.
+The repo also contains MVSIS 3.0 and BALM 2.0, with a small set of patches for allowing compilation under modern systems.

 The primary features added on top of SIS 1.3 are:
 - Code refactoring for making sure it compiles under modern Linux systems like Ubuntu 18.04